Fletchers, Candler, Drinkwater & Still

 Please consider donating generously (using this PayPal button) to help us with #Coronavirus modifications and our ongoing survival!

-We are currently working on Virtual Gallery ideas which may work scheduled into our online calendar.
-In the meantime, here is our ‘Creek Creative Archive Retrospective Show’ (latest edit): presenting a poster / graphic snapshot of 11 Years at No.1 Abbey Street (1st July 2009 – 30th June 2020), which includes past Exhibitions, Craft Fairs, Events, Presentations, Workshops & Courses, Promotion & Signage.
+Here is our ‘Creek Creative Archive Retrospective Show’ (latest edit): presenting a poster / graphic snapshot of 11 Years at No.1 Abbey Street (1st July 2009 – 30th June 2020), which includes past Exhibitions, Craft Fairs, Events, Presentations, Workshops & Courses, Promotion & Signage.
+Click bottom corner of video for ‘Full Screen’ (& ‘Esc’ to return).
+We have also published this retrospective as 8x posts of multiple (still) images from here on Instagram.

-If you booked an exhibition or course/workshop before lockdown, please email email@example.com to enquire about changes, or contact workshop tutors directly (via phone or email) to check if they are now offering online tuition, either already running or scheduled to start soon.
+Most of our scheduled exhibitions (past, present & future) can be found in our online calendar.
+If you booked an exhibition or short course / day workshop before lockdown, please email firstname.lastname@example.org to enquire about changes, or contact the tutor directly (via phone or email) to check if they are offering online alternatives, or are re-scheduling on site socially distanced classes planned to start later in the year.

 As a result of adaptations to the pandemic crisis the Lower Gallery will be even more of a multi-use space hosting all manner of courses and workshops mingled with presentations and exhibitions.